Archive for September 1940

 Tuesday 3 September 1940

 Further heavy airfield attacks.
 Night: Liverpool bombed once again.
 Harassing raids on South Wales and the south-west coast.
 Weather: Fine and warm.
 Some cloud and drizzle in the north, haze in the Channel and Straits.
-Main Activity: At eight o’clock in the morning Luftflotte 2 began the familiar pattern of building up formations over Calais, […]
+Enemy Action by Day At approximately 08:30 hours, a high-flying German reconnaissance aircraft was observed over Kent, flying at 22,000 […]

 Read more